thrivensunshine/check-it-test-it/README.md

-jusy a quick repo to check git
+just a quick repo to check git